See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Results

 \subsection{Simulations}

 We train five variants of our policy to evaluate our approach.
-We first train a policy with communication range $D_S=0.0$ as a baseline (i.e., no communication).
-We also train three policies with communication ranges of $D_S=2.0$, $D_S=4.0$ and $D_S=\infty$ (fully connected) respectively, all with a single GNN layer.
-Lastly, we train a policy with a communication range of $D_S=2.0$ and two GNN layers.
+We first train a policy with communication range $D_S=0.0\:\mathrm{m}$ as a baseline (i.e., no communication).
+We also train three policies with communication ranges of $D_S=2.0\:\mathrm{m}$, $D_S=4.0\:\mathrm{m}$ and $D_S=\infty\:\mathrm{m}$ (fully connected) respectively, all with a single GNN layer.
+Lastly, we train a policy with a communication range of $D_S=2.0\:\mathrm{m}$ and two GNN layers.
 The results can be seen in \autoref{tab:sim_results}.

-We evaluate all policies on $M=250$ unseen maps on the small test set and $M=100$ maps on the large test set.
-All policies have a nearly perfect success rate of close to $1.0$ for LOS, which is to be expected as navigating to the target using local information is trivial.
-The baseline policy without communication has an NLOS success rate of $0.827$ and an SPL of $0.719$ in the small environment.
-These values are the lower bound for what is possible without communication.
+We evaluate all policies on unseen maps on the small test set (environment sized $W=8\:\mathrm{m}$ and $H=10\:\mathrm{m}$ with $N=7$ sensors, $M=52$ trials) and the large generalization set (environment sized $W=16\:\mathrm{m}$ and $H=20\:\mathrm{m}$ with $N=13$ sensors, $M=42$ trials).
+The baseline policy without communication has a success rate of $0.827$ and an SPL of $0.719$ in the small environment.
+These values are the lower performance bound for no communication.
 We ensure that all environments are solvable.
 Even without communication, the target can be discovered through random exploration.
-The success metrics increase over all experiments with increasing communication ranges, up to $1.0$ success and $0.925$ SPL for the policy trained with $D_S=2$ and $L=1$.
-The policies with $D_S=2.0$ and $L=2$ layers perform similar to the policy with $D_S=4$.
-The policy with $D_S=\infty$ and $L=1$ layers performs slightly worse.
+The success metrics increase over all experiments with increasing communication ranges, up to $1.0$ success and $0.925$ SPL for the policy trained with $D_S=2\:\mathrm{m}$ and $L=1$.
+The policies with $D_S=2.0\:\mathrm{m}$ and $L=2$ perform similar to the policy with $D_S=4\:\mathrm{m}$.
+The policy with $D_S=\infty\:\mathrm{m}$ and $L=1$ performs slightly worse.
 This can be attributed to the unfiltered inclusion of information from all sensors.
 Adding locality through a neighborhood and considering multiple neighborhood through multi-hop communication helps in building a more appropriate global representation.

 We furthermore test the generalizability to larger environments.
 The baseline policy has a success rate of $0.619$ and an SPL of $0.492$, while the fully connected policy has a success rate of up to $0.952$ and an SPL of $0.853$.
+Samples from this evaluation are visualized in \autoref{fig:sim_evaluation}.